geotrellis/geotrellis-server/ogc-example/docs/conf.md

 ##### Temporal Layers

-GeoTrellis server allows to operate with temporal layers, however there are some requirements on the layer metadata available in the layer `AttributeStore`.
+GeoTrellis server provides temporal support for WMS and WCS layers, however there are some requirements on the layer metadata available in the layer `AttributeStore`.

 All the temporal information (all the time points / slices supported by the layer)